Welcome to today's edition of the Rush 24-7 podcast.

 At the ballot box, let's specify.

-At the ballot box in the purely electoral sense.
+At the ballot box, in the purely electoral sense.

 Exactly right.

-Look, I'm I'm glad you call Christina hang in there.
+Look, I'm glad you called Christina.

 Thanks, Rush.